About our QPP Board

-All members of the QPP board are people living with HIV, bringing their lived experience and diverse professional experiences to their roles.
-The QPP Board’s primary function is governance, leaving the responsibility of the day to day operations of QPP to the management team.
+Most members of the Queensland Positive People (QPP) board are people living with HIV, bringing their lived experience and diverse professional experiences to their roles.
+Our QPP Board’s primary function is governance, leaving the responsibility of the day to day operations of the organisation to the management team.

 President